Keynote Speakers

 Prof. Nicole Mockler

-University of Sydney, Australia
+University of Sydney,

-Keynote speaker
+Keynote lecture

-About the Speaker
+About the Lecturer

 Nicole Mockler is Professor of Education at the Sydney School of Education and Social Work, University of Sydney, and Honorary Research Fellow at the Department of Education, University of Oxford.
 She is currently President Elect of the Australian Association for Research in Education.